Doongalik Studios Art Gallery

 Doongalik Studios Art Gallery has one location in Nassau - #20 Village Road which is home to a large Exhibition Gallery in an historically traditional building nestled amongst a lush garden.

 Doongalik's mission is to ensure that by the year 2020, the majority of visitors to The Bahamas will come to experience Bahamian Art, Culture and Heritage rather than merely Sun, Sand and Sea.

-In 2014 Creative Nassau secured the designation for the City of Nassau to become a Creative City of Crafts and Folk Arts in the prestigious UNESCO Creative Cities Network which consists of 180 cities all around the world, and it is one of the first of only 3 cities to hold this designation in the region.
+In 2014 Creative Nassau secured the designation for the City of Nassau to become a Creative City of Crafts and Folk Art in the prestigious UNESCO Creative Cities Network which consists of 180 cities all around the world.
+Nassau is one of the first of only 3 cities to hold this designation in the region.